 Where there’s a manual process, there are processing errors.
 After all, to err is human.
-The goal is not only to mitigate the implications of these errors, but to reduce or eliminate them altogether.
+The goal is not only to mitigate the implications of these errors but to reduce or eliminate them altogether.
 Errors include, but aren’t limited to, things like inputting the wrong license number or expiration date into your system of record.

 Organizations usually employ a system of checks and balances, like data audits, to mitigate these errors, but they require considerable staff resources, which isn’t efficient.
 Automation is the best practice approach to addressing manual errors because the technology is designed to identify errors automatically.
 Automation removes the step of identifying the errors and leaves teams with actionable and reasonable to-do’s, like updating information within the HRIS.

 As with any process, the idea is to get ahead of license verification rather than become reactionary as a result of it.
-Transparent efficiency and effectiveness metrics are the first step in simplifying the process; the next is to take this data and use it as actionable insights.
-The absolute best practice approach in fortifying for your license verification process and optimizing your team’s performance is automation.
+Transparent efficiency and effectiveness metrics are the first steps in simplifying the process; the next is to take this data and use it as actionable insights.
+The absolute best practice approach in fortifying your license verification process and optimizing your team’s performance is automation.
 If you find that your numbers are less than ideal, it may be time to begin the process of finding a better way.
 Be sure to include automation as one option.

-If you’re interested in learning more about how automation can streamline and simplify not only license verification, but the additional tasks like renewal reminders and HRIS updates, let’s talk.
+If you’re interested in learning more about how automation can streamline and simplify not only license verification but the additional tasks like renewal reminders and HRIS updates, let’s talk.
 EverCheck has helped more than 300 hospitals throughout the nation set a higher standard for verification.
 Our mission is to make healthcare work better.
 Schedule your consultation to see if we can do the same for your organization.